 Learn more about the occupational therapy jobs.

-Do occupational therapists have to be licensed to practice?Occupational therapists must apply to become licensed upon passing their national board exam.
+Occupational therapists must apply to become licensed upon passing their national board exam.
 Some states require OTs to pass another licensure exam, and other states just require an application is completed and the necessary fees are submitted.

 Occupational therapists must maintain 36 continuing education credits every three years to maintain their national certification.
 Each state also requires continuing education credits in order to maintain licensure, however, the CE credits to satisfy national registration and state licensure can overlap.
 There are a variety of ways to earn continuing education credits such as clinical courses, conferences, writing an article, speaking on an occupational therapy topic, conducting or publishing research.

 There are a wide variety of practice areas in which occupational therapists may specialize, such as hand therapy, early intervention, neonatal intensive care, feeding and swallowing, driver rehabilitation, mental health, and assistive technology.
 Special training and independent certification processes are available in some of these areas.
 In addition, occupational therapists may pursue certifications in specific assessment and/or intervention approaches such as lymph edema, neurodevelopmental treatment (NDT), sensory integration (SI), floortime, and therapeutic listening.

 There are also specialty certifications that can be obtained in different practice areas through the American Occupational Therapy Association such as driving and community mobility, environmental modification, feeding, and low vision.
 Board certification is also available in the follow areas: gerontology, mental health, pediatrics, and physical rehabilitation.